dfrance2010/dfrance2010.github.io/README.md

 + Communication within narrative through both written and oral/screencast.
 Improved layout by using bullets to accentuate important points.

 Video review of enhancements and code.
-Side-by-side comparison of speed before and after enhancement is at the end:
+Skp to the end for a side-by-side comparison of speed before and after enhancement:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Cmr1ncEY43Q?si=nEQdCey1zBf5FS15" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Upon reflection, this was a successful week in terms of both implementing skills I have and developing new ones.
+Upon reflection, this was a successful enhancement in terms of both implementing skills I have and developing new ones.
 I was able to improve the controller and view classes as I said I would and the result was improved loading times, particularly for the rescue type radio buttons.
 I was also able to do incremental programming by creating a Jupyter Notebook for testing, allowing me to ensure that all my changes to animalshelter.py worked as intended.
 I developed skills in video editing and continued working on improving my code readability and screen casting/code review.
 I wouldn’t say I faced any major challenges that I wasn’t able to figure out, which made me feel confident in my ability to deliver on what I say I will.

 [Back to the top](#contents)

 # Databases
 For this enhancement, I completed the CRUD functionality of the dashboard by adding 'Create Animal' and 'Update Animal' buttons.
-While simple, this involved controlling input, adding input validation, adding in the calculated fields on insert, and properly updating calculated fields on update.
+While seemingly simple, this involved controlling input, adding input validation, adding in the calculated fields on insert, and properly updating calculated fields on update.
 Some of the methods bleed over into algorithms and data structures as well, specifically the structure of the documents in MongoDB, and adding in calculated fields to each new or updated document.
 This enhancement helped me to meet the following course outcomes:

 **Use well founded techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value:**<br>
 + Used data validation to ensure only quality data was being inserted/updated.
     + Created dropdown menus with pre-selected values for ‘animal_type’, ‘breed’, ‘color’, ‘outome_subtype’, ‘outcome_type’, and ‘sex_upon_outcome’
-    + Used SingleDatePicker() to ensure user has to select a date for birthdate.
+    + Used SingleDatePicker() and private method __check_date() to ensure user has to select a date for birthdate.
-    + Used geolocator to obtain ‘latitude’ and ‘longitude’ coordinates, with a map so the user can confirm their entry.
+    + Used Nominatim class from geopy.geocoder library to obtain ‘latitude’ and ‘longitude’ coordinates from address, with a map so the user can confirm their entry.
     + Created name_validation() method in animalshelter.py to ensure ‘name’ does not exceed 15 characters, and only contains letters, ‘*’, ‘-‘, or ‘ ‘ characters.
 + Created __animal_dict() method in the dashboard notebook to create a dictionary based on insert/update values to be passed to AnimalShelter() class.
 This method is used in both create_animal() and update_animal() callbacks.
 + Created private methods in animalshelter.py to fill in the fields that can be calculated.